quii/learn-go-with-tests/math.md

 ### Repeat for new requirements

-And now on to the real business of the day...
+And now for some actual work

 ```go
 func TestMinuteHandPoint(t *testing.T) {